yanni4night/grunt-web-stamp/README.md

 Type: `Boolean`
 Default value: `false`

-If set to true,stamp will be merged into filname instead of appended.Note that this will rename the target file name too,so keeping the order.
+If set to true,stamp will be merged into filname instead of appended.Note that this will **not** rename the real file but **copy** it.

 #### regex
 Type: `Object`